davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

 - Trying to implement principles that don't fit well with React’s flow, ending up with overengineered solutions
 - Having to reload the page to see state changes and replay scenarios
 - Needing a backend to test scenarios and polluting the database with every manual test

+### Avantages of using clean architecture + redux
+- Being able to TDD / test my use cases and state changes
+- Developing my use cases and state changes without needing to open my browser or worry about React
+- Using React only for what it was designed for: the UI
+- Unlock event-driven architecture that allow finite state machine modeling
+  - Which allow making state and transition predictable
+  - Wich allow the static analyze and optimization of state transition
+- Being able to develop the frontend without (yet) having a backend, to get quick product feedback and pivot if needed

 ### Clean Architecture:
 - The layers are not defined with folders like application, domain, infrastructure, etc., but Clean Architecture principles are still respected (dependencies are directed inward, etc.).